Fourth of July Crafts and Decorations That Show Your Red, White, and Blue Spirit

 Festive Window Swag

-Similarly, your windows can be decked out in this bold drapery.
-This project is easier than it looks: Just join two pieces of fabric side by side, and then pleat the bottom into a half-moon by making 1 1/2-inch accordion folds.
+Red, white, and blue receive equal representation at the party's entrance.
+These traditional window swags recall 19th century whistle-stop campaigns.
+And this project is easier than it looks: Just join two pieces of fabric side by side, and then pleat the bottom into a half-moon by making 1 1/2-inch accordion folds.
 When sewing, machine-stitch slowly, using a heavy needle, or hand-stitch.
 Attach a rectangular dowel in the crease with fusible webbing, iron fabric side up, and then display with pride.

 Flag-Patterned Fence Swag